autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

 - `if (this->get_node_options().use_intra_process_comms()){`

-  - verify intra-process communication is enabled or not by using NodeOptions
+  - the statement verifies intra-process communication is enabled or not by using `NodeOptions`

 - `auto intra_process_sub = sub_->get_intra_process_waitable();`